pattern

 the supreme authority of a state or governing body to govern itself without interference from external forces

-Ex: The diplomatic negotiations aimed to find a compromise that respected sovereignty of both nations involved .
+Ex: The diplomatic negotiations aimed to find a compromise that respected the sovereignty of both nations involved .

 daily words